rs239/schema/docs/source/recipes/index.rst

 Here we synthesize simultaneously assayed RNA-seq, ATAC-seq and histone-modification data at a single-cell resolution, from the Paired-Tag protocol described in `Zhu et al.’s study`_ of adult mouse frontal cortex and hippocampus (Nature Methods, 2021).
 This is a fascinating dataset with five different histone modifications assayed separately (3 repressors and 2 activators), in addition to RNA-seq and ATAC-seq.
 As in the original study, we consider each of the histone modifications as a separate modality, implying a hepta-modal assay!

-Interestingly, though, the modalities are available only in pairwise combinations with RNA-seq: some cells were assayed for H3K4me1 & RNA-seq while another set of cells provided ATAC-seq & RNA-seq data.
+Interestingly, though, the modalities are available only in pairwise combinations with RNA-seq: some cells were assayed for H3K4me1 & RNA-seq while another set of cells provided ATAC-seq & RNA-seq data, and so on.
 Here’s the overall distribution of non-RNA-seq modalities across 64,849 cells.

 .. image:: ../_static/schema_paired-tag_data-dist.png